FelixNong1990/gv/wp-content/backup-pluhins/disqus-conditional-load-bk/readme.txt

 * Connected with a large discussion community
 * Increased exposure and readership

-* WoCommerce Support (Coming soon!!)

 Please contact Joel James (developer) using <a href="http://www.joelsays.com/contact-me/" target="_blank">this form </a>if you have any issues.
-Visit - <a href="http://www.joelsays.com/members-area/support/plugin-support-disqus-conditional-load/" target="_blank">Plugin Support Forum</a>
+Visit Plugin Support Forum - <a href="http://www.joelsays.com/members-area/support/plugin-support-disqus-conditional-load/" target="_blank">Joel Says</a>

 == Installation ==